LubabAlkhaldi/DBWebAutomation/README.md

-# Database Testing with Selenium and MySQL 🗄️🌐
+# 🗄️🌐 Database Testing with Selenium and MySQL

-This project demonstrates how to perform basic database operations (Insert, Update, Read) on a MySQL database and use Selenium WebDriver to interact with a web page, filling form fields with data fetched from the database 🧑‍💻📝.
+This project demonstrates how to perform basic database operations using Java and JDBC, and how to use Selenium WebDriver to interact with a web form by filling it with data retrieved from a MySQL database. 🧑‍💻📝

-## Project Overview 🚀
+---

-- Connects to a MySQL database (`classicmodels`) using JDBC.
+## 🚀 Project Overview

-- Performs Insert, Update, and Select queries on the `customers` table.
+- 🔌 Connects to a MySQL database (`classicmodels`) using JDBC
-- Uses Selenium WebDriver (ChromeDriver) to open a registration page and automatically fill form fields with data retrieved from the database.
+- 📥 Performs SQL operations: `INSERT`, `UPDATE`, and `SELECT` on the `customers` table
-- TestNG is used for structuring the tests with priorities.
+- 🌐 Uses Selenium WebDriver (ChromeDriver) to open a registration page and auto-fill form fields

-## Features ✨
+- 🧪 Structures the test cases using **TestNG** with defined priorities

-- Insert a new customer record into the database 🆕
+---

-- Update the customer's credit limit 💳
+## ✨ Features

-- Read the customer's details and use them to fill an online registration form 📝
+- 🆕 Insert a new customer record into the database

-## Technologies Used 🛠️
+- 📝 Read customer data and use it to fill an online registration form

-- Java ☕
+---

-- MySQL 🐬
+## 🛠️ Technologies Used

-- Selenium WebDriver (ChromeDriver) 🌐
+- **Java** ☕
-- TestNG ✅
+- **MySQL** 🐬

-## Prerequisites 📋
+- **Selenium WebDriver (ChromeDriver)** 🌐

-- Java JDK installed
+- **TestNG** ✅
-- MySQL Server running with the `classicmodels` database available
+- **JDBC** 📦

-- Chrome browser installed
+---

-- ChromeDriver executable compatible with your Chrome version
+## 📋 Prerequisites

-- TestNG library added to the project dependencies
+Before you begin, make sure you have the following installed and set up:

-## Setup Instructions ⚙️
+- Java JDK

-1. Clone this repository.
+- MySQL Server with the `classicmodels` database
-2. Update the MySQL connection URL, username, and password in the `DatabaseTesting` class if necessary.
+- Google Chrome browser
-3. Make sure the MySQL server is running and accessible.
+- ChromeDriver executable (version matching your Chrome browser)
-4. Ensure that ChromeDriver is set up properly.
+- TestNG library added to your project dependencies

-5. Run the tests using TestNG from your IDE or command line.
+---

-## Notes 📝
+## 📝 Notes

-- The database table `customers` should exist in the `classicmodels` database with appropriate columns.
+- Ensure the `customers` table exists in your `classicmodels` database with the expected columns
-- The web page URL `https://smartbuy-me.com/account/register` is used to test form filling.
+- The target form URL: [https://smartbuy-me.com/account/register](https://smartbuy-me.com/account/register)
-- The submit button click is commented out to avoid actual registration during tests.
-You can uncomment if needed.
+- The submit button action is **commented out** to prevent actual account creation — you can uncomment it if needed for live testing